GSA/ficam-pacs/pages/pacs_procurements.md

 - Chief Information Officers (CIO)
 - Chief Security Officers (CSO)

-Agency staff should be encouraged to participate in steps where their role is listed in blue, bold font.
+Agency staff are encouraged to participate in steps where their roles are listed in blue, bold font.

 ## PACS/E-PACS Procurement Checklist